saksham-srivastava-coder/stm32-register-drivers/SPI/README.md

 # Embedded Systems Developer

 ## About Me
-I'm an enthusiastic learner in embedded systems, with growing experience in programming STM32 microcontrollers using C and CMSIS.
-I build small projects to practice hardware-level control of peripherals like GPIO, UART, SPI, I2C, and SysTick.
-I work without HAL or libraries to learn the fundamentals of how peripherals are configured and controlled directly through registers.
+My name is Saksham Srivastava, I'm an embedded systems developer with hands-on experience in STM32 microcontroller programming.
+I focus on bare-metal programming and building hardware drivers from scratch using C and register-level programming.

 ## Technical Skills